One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 The trunk is grey and smooth seldom retaining older petiole boots.
 Pruning of old fronds should only be done once they are mostly dead and at the lower part of the crown.

-The yellow, cream colored flowers give way to dark blue fruit once ripe and is consumed by birds and other wildlife that disperse the seed.
+The yellow, cream-colored flowers give way to dark blue fruit once ripe and is consumed by birds and other wildlife that disperse the seed.

 This has made it an invasive species in many areas where germination rates are high.